Smapomon/dotfiles/README.md

 git init --bare $HOME/.dotconf
 ```

-Create an alias to bashr, zshrc or whichever shell system you use.
+Create an alias to bashrc, zshrc or whichever shell system you use.
 Alias will make it easier to access the repo since using git without options will not work.
 Note that when installing to a new system from the repo, the alias is automatically going to be in the zshrc (in this case).
 ```